mirceaulinic/mirceaulinic.github.io/_posts/2017-12-21-salt-pure-python.md

 As always in Salt there is no "best rule": Salt is very flexible and your environment dictates what makes the most sense for you.
-Not only that Salt exposes to you the power of Python, but it also behaves like Python from this perspective and provides you the means to tackle any problem in various ways: there are no hard constraints.
-This is why you must *always* evaluate and decide what approach is the most suitable for you.
+Not only that Salt exposes to you the power of Python, but it also behaves like Python from this perspective and provides you the means to tackle any problem in several ways;
+there are no hard constraints.
+This is why you *always* must evaluate and decide what approach is the most suitable for you.
-My recommendation is to try to move the complexity into the Execution Modules;
+My recommendation is to try to move the complexity into the Execution Modules.
-yes, write many extension modules in your own environment (and it would also be very nice for the community to open source what is not heavily tied your business logic).
+Yes, write many extension modules in your own environment (and it would also be very nice for the community to open source what is not heavily tied your business logic).
 Simplify your complex Jinja templates by using execution functions.
 Write many helpers for your team.
 Keep the SLS files extremely